ProjectOpenSea/operator-filter-registry/README.md

 This repository contains a number of tools to help token contracts manage the operators allowed to transfer tokens on behalf of users - including the smart contracts and delegates of marketplaces that do not respect creator fees.

-This is not a foolproof approach - but it makes it difficult to bypass creator fees at scale.
+This is not a foolproof approach - but it makes bypassing creator fees less liquid and easy at scale.

 ## How it works